 Pioneering PFAS Treatment

-The bench-scale testing helped Westfield establish that granular activated carbon (GAC) will effectively remove the compounds of concern from the two wells.
-Based on the results of the bench-scale testing, CDM Smith has designed the new Owen District Road water treatment facility, a 4 million gallon per day (mgd) groundwater treatment plant that will contain the GAC treatment system, a sodium hypochlorite storage and feed system, a phosphate storage and feed system, and an office area with sampling provisions.
-Bench-scale testing aided in GAC media selection for the facility by comparing alternatives, and helped determine compatibility with the groundwater matrix.
+The bench-scale testing helped Westfield establish granular activated carbon (GAC) as an effective solution for removing the compounds of concern from the two wells.
+Bench-scale testing aided in GAC media selection for the facility by comparing alternatives and helped determine compatibility with the groundwater matrix.
+Based on the results of the bench-scale testing, CDM Smith designed the new Owen District Road water treatment facility, a 4 million gallon per day (mgd) groundwater treatment plant containing the GAC treatment system, a sodium hypochlorite storage and feed system, a phosphate storage and feed system, and an office area with sampling provisions.
+CDM Smith also provided vigilant construction oversight and operational assistance to the city as the plant went on-line in August 2020.

 Many water utilities are concerned about these compounds, but Westfield has taken action and is leading the way.

 Bench-scale testing allows us to understand much more about a given situation and how best to treat it.